Return-oriented programming: Against return-oriented rootkits

-In 2010, Jinku Li et al. proposed that a suitably modified compiler could completely eliminate return-oriented "gadgets" by replacing each call f with the instruction sequence pushl $index; jmp f and each ret with the instruction sequence popl %reg; jmp table(%reg), where table represents an immutable tabulation of all "legitimate" return addresses in the program and index represents a specific index into that table.
+In 2010, Jinku Li et al. proposed that a suitably modified compiler could eliminate return-oriented "gadgets" by replacing each call f with the instruction sequence pushl $index; jmp f and each ret with the instruction sequence popl %reg; jmp table(%reg), where table represents an immutable tabulation of all "legitimate" return addresses in the program and index represents a specific index into that table.
 This prevents the creation of a return-oriented gadget that returns straight from the end of a function to an arbitrary address in the middle of another function; instead, gadgets can return only to "legitimate" return addresses, which drastically increases the difficulty of creating useful gadgets.
 Li et al. claimed that "our return indirection technique essentially de-generalizes return-oriented programming back to the old style of return-into-libc."
 Their proof-of-concept compiler included a peephole optimization phase to deal with "certain machine instructions which happen to contain the return opcode in their opcodes or immediate operands," such as movl $0xC3, %eax.

 Pointer Authentication Codes (PAC)

-The ARMv8.3-A architecture introduces a new feature at the hardware level that takes advantage of unused bits in the pointer address space to cryptographically sign pointer addresses using a specially-designed tweakable block cipher which signs the desired value (typically, a return address) combined with a "local context" value (e.g., the stack pointer).
+The ARMv8.3-A architecture introduces a new feature at the hardware level that takes advantage of unused bits in the pointer address space to cryptographically sign pointer addresses using a specially designed tweakable block cipher which signs the desired value (typically, a return address) combined with a "local context" value (e.g., the stack pointer).

 Before performing a sensitive operation (i.e., returning to the saved pointer) the signature can be checked to detect tampering or usage in the incorrect context (e.g., leveraging a saved return address from an exploit trampoline context).

-Notably the Apple A12 chips used in iPhones have upgraded to ARMv8.3 and use PACs.
+Apple Silicons since A12 have upgraded to ARMv8.3 and use PACs.
 Linux gained support for pointer authentication within the kernel in version 5.7 released in 2020; support for userspace applications was added in 2018.

 In 2022, researchers at MIT published a side-channel attack against PACs dubbed PACMAN.

+Branch Target Identification (BTI)

+ARMv8.5-A introduced hardware level features to explicitly identify valid targets of branch instructions.
+The compiler inserts a special instruction, opcode named "BTI", at each expected landing point of indirect branch instructions.
+These identified branch destinations typically include function entry points and switch/case code blocks.